 Some of My Works

-Ch.14: Zimbabwean Transformation (The Mandela Effect, V.1 Black and White) e.1
+Ch.35: On the Trail of a Killer (The Mandela Effect, V.1 Black and White) e.1

 Ramaphosa Holds The Power (African Kitchen Comics)